ethereum/consensus-specs/tests/formats/light_client/data_collection.md

 # Light client data collection tests

-This series of tests provies reference test vectors for validating that a full node collects canonical data for serving to light clients implementing the light client sync protocol to sync to the latest block header.
+This series of tests provides reference test vectors for validating that a full node collects canonical data for serving to light clients implementing the light client sync protocol to sync to the latest block header.

 ## Test case format